Singh-Lab/PertInInt/README.md

 ### 3: Run PertInInt

-* By default, PertInInt returns a ranked list of Ensembl gene identifiers in descending order by *Z*-score.
-We automatically annotate these genes with their "driver status" corresponding to their presence in any lists of known cancer driver genes, as well as with their "gene name" corresponding to their primary HGNC gene symbol.
-The required mapping files for these two annotation steps are provided in this repository:
+* In order to parse .maf files containing mutations annotated to gene *names* rather than to Ensembl gene identifiers, we map Ensembl identifiers to primary HGNC gene symbols.
+By default, PertInInt returns a ranked list of Ensembl gene identifiers in descending order by *Z*-score.
+We automatically annotate these genes with their "driver status" corresponding to their presence in any lists of known cancer driver genes.
+The required mapping files for these two steps are provided in this repository:

+  + **Ensembl ID &rarr; Gene Name Mapping** is found in `GRCh38_ensembl_gene_list.tsv.gz`.
+This file can be customized to annotate each Ensembl gene identifier with any other useful gene names or identifiers. *This file is required to run PertInInt on an input .maf file.*

   + **Known Driver Genes** are listed in `GRCh38_driver_gene_list.tsv.gz`.
 You can customize this file (following the same tab-delimited formatting) however you like.
-To turn off this annotation option, run with the `--no_driver_id` flag.
+If you prefer not to annotate output with any driver information, you can turn this option off by running PertInInt with the `--no_driver_id` flag.

-  + **Ensembl ID &rarr; Gene Name Mapping** is found in `GRCh38_ensembl_gene_list.tsv.gz`.
-Again, this file can be customized to annotate each Ensembl gene identifier with any other useful gene names or identifiers.
-To turn off this annotation option, run with the `--no_gene_name` flag.

 * To run PertInInt: